censoredplanet/dns_blockpage_fingerprint/README.md

+# DNSBlockPage
-# Generate DNS blockpage fingerprint from Satellite v2 data
+## Generate DNS blockpage fingerprint from Satellite v2 data
 ###### Code and notebooks for generating DNS blockpage fingerprints and other analysis

 ![](example_imgs/ru_miralogic.png)